 by Elizabeth Van Buskirk

-It seems no one is around.
-But when I took my morning walk, I found my hat hanging on a bush at the edge of the meadow.
-So I do not feel alone,.
-I figure morning is my free time to communicate via internet, the growing addiction.
+I figure morning is my free time to sit under the pines, watch the heron in the reeds–or communicate via the Internet, my growing addiction.
 I stay up to write late into the night.
 2:00 AM: true solitude, fully focused under lamplight.